thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

     }
     ```

-2. Dans le client, la classe `WcfCommunicationClient` que nous avons créée dans l’[exemple](service-fabric-reliable-services-communication-wcf.md) précédent reste inchangée.
-Mais vous devez remplacer la méthode `CreateClientAsync` de `WcfCommunicationClientFactory` :
+2. In the client, the `WcfCommunicationClient` class that was created in the previous [example](service-fabric-reliable-services-communication-wcf.md) remains unchanged.
+But you need to override the `CreateClientAsync` method of `WcfCommunicationClientFactory`:

     ```csharp
     public class SecureWcfCommunicationClientFactory<TServiceContract> : WcfCommunicationClientFactory<TServiceContract> where TServiceContract : class